British Lichen Society: Activities and publications

+The early services offered to BLS members included an annual journal of around fifty pages, a twice-yearly Bulletin covering a single sheet, membership of the Lichen Reading Circle, the Lichen Study Group, access to referees for identification assistance, and field meetings.
+The first two volumes of The Lichenologist were cyclostyled with text typed by Swinscow's secretary.

 A series of events are held each year led by members of the society.
 These include field and indoor meetings and training events.
+The Society quickly established a programme of field meetings, with early meetings drawing attendance of eighteen to twenty-eight people.
+By 1963, the programme had established a pattern of a week-long spring meeting, a fortnight summer meeting often with two venues, and a weekend autumn meeting.
+These meetings, frequently led by Peter James, resulted in major fieldwork and new discoveries, including the identification of nine species new to Britain during the 1963 Killin/Kinlochewe trip.

 In conjunction and with support from the BLS, the Field Studies Council started giving field courses on lichens in 1958, initially led by Arthur Wade and held at the Malham Tarn Field Studies Centre.
+These annual field courses had actually begun in 1955, with Jack Laundon recommending Arthur Wade as a suitable leader to the warden, Paul Holmes.
+The courses introduced many future leading lichenologists to the subject and helped build momentum towards the establishment of the Society.
 These courses helped increase awareness and interest in field lichenology in the British Isles.
 In 1964, the BLS undertook the Society Distribution Maps Scheme, a major citizen science project led by Mark Seaward.
 This effort ultimately resulted in the 1970 publication Introduction to British Lichens, after which it became possible to reliably identify most lichens found in the UK.
 Distribution maps of species were distributed in the October 1973 issue of The Lichenologist, and this data was incorporated into other biogeographical lichen research, including studies on the effects of pollution on local lichen populations.
 The society also makes grants to support projects that study lichens.
 It works with other organisations.